Banging Toolbox

 The use of metal shears and how they evolved

-Most, if not all, of the commodities we make use of to cut metal today, have their origins from centuries back where metal sheets are cut without power tools.
+Most, if not all, of the commodities we make use of to cut metal today, have their origins from centuries back when metal sheets are cut without power tools.

 Electric metal shears, or basically mechanical scissors for metal, if you want to term it operatively, started in the 14th century as big industrial engines that cut metal through bending or shearing.